AvaAvarai/GLxAC-L/README.md

-# GLxAC-L
+# GAC-L

-Experimental workspace for new forms of General Line Coordinates Linear
+Experimental workspace for new forms of General Angular Coordinates Linear with comparison to former General Line Coordinates Linear.

 ## License